 Sometimes it is difficult to know where to start when investigating a new area.
 So here are a few of my own and personal favourites that you might also find helpful.

 My youtube channel has a few guided meditations.
 The audio is currently “clunky” as I put them up for students on my courses as a quick thing they could go to.
-The content is sound though and will sound better in the next round of editing!
+The content is sound though and will sound better in the next round of recording and editing!

 My teachers on the Mindfulness Meditation Teacher Training I am on are Jack Kornfield and Tara Brach.
 Their respective websites with great talks and meditations are at: https://jackkornfield.com/ and https://www.tarabrach.com/